Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Introduction

-However, RL architectures are not without their own set of challenges~\cite{Roy2021FromML, safe_learning_schoelig}. \extension{Learning a model-free, end-to-end policy without explicitly leveraging prior knowledge in the training process, such as physics or dynamic models, results in the need to learn everything from data, often resulting in millions of interactions within a simulator.} While the end-to-end paradigm is attractive, it often lacks generalizability and robustness \final{to out-of-distribution scenarios}.
+However, RL architectures are not without their own set of challenges~\cite{Roy2021FromML, safe_learning_schoelig}. \extension{Learning a model-free, end-to-end policy without explicitly leveraging prior knowledge in the training process, such as physics or dynamic models, results in the need to learn everything from data, often resulting in millions of interactions within a simulator.} Additionally, while RL approaches are generally better equipped to handle sparse rewards, they still struggle as reward sparsity increases~\cite{reviewer4_2, reviewer4_1}.
+While the end-to-end paradigm is attractive, it often lacks generalizability and robustness \final{to out-of-distribution scenarios}.
 This has resulted in hesitancy to apply end-to-end learned architectures to safety-critical applications and has fostered the development of approaches that advocate for the introduction of safety in learned pipelines~\cite{safe_learning_schoelig, hewing2020learning, wabersich2021probabilistic}.

-\extension{ This article is an extension of \cite{acmpc2024_icra}, which introduced an architecture called Actor-Critic Model Predictive Control to bridge the gap between Reinforcement Learning and Model Predictive Control.
+\extension{ This article is an extension of \cite{acmpc2024_icra}, which introduced an architecture called Actor-Critic Model Predictive Control to bridge the gap between Reinforcement Learning and Model Predictive Control, \revi{applied to agile quadrotor flight}.
 This architecture equips the agent with a differentiable MPC~\cite{amos2018differentiable}, placed after the last layer of the actor network, as shown in Fig. \ref{fig:block_diagram}.
 This differentiable MPC module provides the system with online replanning capabilities and allows the policy to predict and optimize the short-term consequences of its actions.